shubhamraj216/colorgame/readme.txt

-A color guessing game where you would be provided with a rgb value.
+A color guessing game where you would be provided with a RGB value.
 You just have to click on one of the color choices , that you think reflects that value.